The university is required to sell all disposable assets. Items that remain U-M property can be transferred between departments.

 See "Sending Surplus" instructions.

-You’ll need to fill out a Declaration of Surplus Form and email it to Property Disposition.
+You’ll need to fill out a Declaration of Surplus form and email it to Property Disposition.
 Property Disposition will price the item(s) and return the Declaration of Surplus Form with the estimated value(s).
-You should then bring payment, along with the Declaration of Surplus Form, to Property Disposition for the appraised amount plus six percent (6%) state of Michigan sales tax.
+You can then either US Mail a check and copy of the form, or we can send a PayPal link for the appraised amount plus six percent (6%) state of Michigan sales tax.
 You’ll then get a receipt you can show to your department supervisor before taking the item(s) home.

 No. Only a shortcode can be used for departmental purchases.